See more articles

 Build Brand Authority with Digital PR

-The first step in AI SEO is to invest in high-tier digital PR to get your brand mentioned by authoritative publishers.
-Winning coverage in major media and niche trade sites does two things: it creates strong backlinks and spreads your brand’s exact messaging.
+AI SEO is to invest in high-tier digital PR to get your brand mentioned by authoritative publishers.
+Winning coverage in major media and niche trade sites does two things: it creates strong backlinks and spreads your brand’s exact messaging across the contexts where AI looks for answers.

 Just like how regular SEO involves identifying key ranking factors and tailoring your site’s profile to those factors, AI SEO involves much the same — in this case leaning on how AI models factor in the trustworthiness and reputation of potential sources or recommendations.